Reports: Google working on censorship-ready search for China

 The New York Times and Wall Street Journal confirmed the work in separate reports Wednesday, also citing unnamed sources.
 Google did not reply to a request for comment.

 According to The Intercept, Google created a custom Android app that will automatically filter out sites blocked by China’s so-called “Great Firewall.”
-Google has not offered search services in China since it exited the country in 2010.
+Google has not offered search services in China since it largely exited the country in 2010.

 Most Read Business Stories